embrace-io/embrace-apple-sdk/README.md

   insteadOf = https://github.com/
 ```

-To test if your auth changes fixed things, attempt to fetch the dependencies with "File" -> "Packages" --> "Reset package caches"
+To test that your changes fixed the auth issue, attempt to fetch the dependencies with "File" -> "Packages" --> "Reset package caches".

 ### WatchOS Support
 > [!WARNING]